-The currently available Help to Buy schemes – equity loans and shared ownership are designed to help homebuyers save up for a deposit – make it easier than it has been in years to purchase a modern, newly built home.
-Also check out the section below for details of another scheme designed to help buy a new property: Starter Homes.
+The currently available Help to Buy schemes – equity loans and Shared Ownership are designed to help homebuyers save up for a deposit – make it easier than it has been in years to purchase a modern, newly built home.
+Also check out the ‘Affordable home ownership schemes’ section for details of another scheme designed to help buy a new property: Starter Homes.

 Recent changes to the Help to Buy scheme have made it more accessible to customers with a less than perfect credit history.
 People can now be accepted for Help to Buy mortgages if:

 - They are one year discharged from a bankruptcy.

 - They have no mortgage arrears in the past 12 months (previous arrears are accepted).